 Texas Success Initiative – a state program designed to improve student success in college; it features developmental instruction and a skills assessment.

-Plus, COM is part of a national initiative called Achieving The Dream, a multiyear national initiative to help more community college students succeed, particularly low-income students and students of color.
+Plus, COM is part of the national initiative Achieving the Dream, which aims to help more community college students succeed, particularly low-income students and students of color.

 Upward Bound – This federal TRIO program hosted by the U.S. Department of Education targets low-income, first-generation high school students and helps prepare them for college.
 As an Upward Bound student, you can get help improving your high school GPA, increasing standardized test scores, boosting self-esteem and applying to college.